SciTools/iris/docs/iris/src/userguide/real_and_lazy_data.rst

 Real and Lazy Data
 ==================

-What is Real and Lazy Data?
+What is real and lazy data?
 ---------------------------

 Every Iris cube contains an n-dimensional data array, which could be real or